 What if a puppy stays too long in the womb?
 Uterine inertia occurs when the uterus is no longer able to contract and pushes the puppies out of the vaginal canal.
 It can occur at any stage of labor and may be associated with uterine depletion.
 The size of the pup.
 If the puppy is too large, it does not enter the birth canal.

 Does a dog’s water break before she has puppies?

 One of the telltale signs of your dog’s impending delivery is a choroalantoic sac fracture, or water fracture.
 This typically comes late in the first stage of labor.
-This may interest you : How to Pick up a Dog Properly.
+On the same subject : How dogs see.
 A water leak that marks the beginning of the second stage of delivery, during which it begins to actually lead the puppies.

 What are the first signs of a dog coming out?
 During the first stage of labor, your dog begins to experience contractions in the uterus.
 It can also start moving or digging.
 Many dogs will be flown or shaken.
 Some dogs even vomit.